Severe Stress – Prevention and Cure With Envision Hypnotherapy

 When It All Gets Too Much – when stress becomes distress

-And while we may be able to face and deal with one off situations, it is when the physical, emotional and mental demands take their toll over time, and exceed our ability to cope, that the unhealthy stress condition occurs.
+And while we may be able to face and deal with one-off situations, it is when the physical, emotional and mental demands take their toll over time, and exceed our ability to cope, that the unhealthy stress condition occurs.
 More accurately this can be described as “distress.”
-There comes a point when there is only so much change someone can cope with or when they are too exhausted to keep battling on and feel overwhelmed.
+There comes a point when there is only so much change someone can cope with or when they are too exhausted to keep battling on and they feel overwhelmed.

 This is not the same as having a heavy workload or great responsibilities and multiple demands on our time in and out of work.
 There are plenty of people who handle these over a lifetime who exhibit little or no stress.